odoo/owl/doc/learning/tutorial_todoapp.md

 ```

 The template contains a [`t-foreach`](../reference/templates.md#loops) loop to iterate
 through the tasks.
-It can find the `tasks` list from the component, since the
+It can find the `tasks` list from the component, since the rendering
-component is the rendering context.
-Note that we use the `id` of each task as a
+context contains the properties of the component.
+Note that we use the `id` of each task
-`t-key`, which is very common.
+as a `t-key`, which is very common.
 There are two css classes: `task-list` and `task`,
 that we will use in the next section.

 Finally, notice the use of the `t-att-checked` attribute: